 Gaston immediately approached, kissed Ximene’s hand and took her away into the centre of the room.

-In the end, the Earl move towards them ‘Come with me, pretend to be in attendance to me but the three of us must surround Ximene.
+In the end, the Earl moved towards them.
+‘Come with me, pretend to be in attendance to me but the three of us must surround Ximene.

 Gaston was presenting Ximene to a very tall, slim man with a pinched face and the most elaborate dress.

-The Price moved on, his face flushed, his hands clenched by his sides.
+The Prince moved on, his face flushed, his hands clenched by his sides.

 The Earl’s eyes narrowed.
-‘Chief competitor for Ximene’s hand.
+‘One of the chief competitors for Ximene’s hand.
 It is a calculated insult.
 There have been wars started for less.
 It must mean that my assessments of our last discussion with Gaston were wrong and Ximene was right.
 Anyway, we will have the last laugh.
-She will leave with us in less than two hours’
+She will leave with us in less than two hours.’

 Each course was brought in as a procession accompanied by a fanfare of trumpets and martial music.
 Pheasant, baby pig, venison, and duck relentlessly followed each other.
 During each course jugglers, mummers, acrobats and troubadours performed.
 The fact that the room was long and narrow, led to some spectacular running acrobatics very close to the table.